Laumatiamanu Ringo Purcell

-Laumatiamanu Ringo Purcell (born ~1968) is a Samoan politician and Member of the Legislative Assembly of Samoa.
-He is a member of the FAST Party.
+Laumatiamanu Ringo Purcell (born ~1968) is a Samoan politician and former Member of the Legislative Assembly of Samoa, who served as minister of sports and recreation from 2023 to 2025.
+He is a member of the Samoa Uniting Party (SUP).

-Laumatiamanu was educated at Saint Joseph’s College and is a former police officer.
+Laumatiamanu was educated at Saint Joseph's College and is a former police officer.
 He later worked for the Samoa Shipping Corporation.
 He first ran for election at the 2016 Samoan general election as a candidate for the Human Rights Protection Party.
 He switched allegiance to the FAST Party to contest the 2021 election, but lost to Nonu Lose Niumata.
 He subsequently lodged an election petition, resulting in Nonu resigning in a settlement.
 Both candidates contested the resulting by-election, with Laumatiamanu winning by over 100 votes.

+In a cabinet reshuffle on 6 September 2023 he was appointed Minister of Sports & Recreation.

+Prime Minister Fiamē Naomi Mataʻafa called a snap election following the government's budget defeat in parliament on 27 May 2025.

+Purcell ran as an SUP candidate at the 2025 election but lost his seat to Tuia Fuatogi Puʻa Letoa of the HRPP.
+Purcell's tenure as minister concluded on 16 September, and he was succeeded by Seuamuli Fasi Toma.